 Check the excess clause on your policy—this is an amount you must pay to make a claim.
 Make sure you know the situations where the excess clause applies.
 Policies with higher premiums may remove the excess clause.

-Get medical coverage that includes both hospital treatment and medical evacuation – the latter may cost at least $10,000, or even more if you have to be evacuated from a remote location.
+Get medical coverage that includes both hospital treatment and medical evacuation—the latter may cost $10,000 or more if you have to be evacuated from a remote location.

 Get separate coverage if you’re engaging in “extreme sports” like surfing or scuba diving.
 These risky activities are often classified as exclusions in most policies and will require an additional premium.

 When insuring your baggage, check that the per-article limit covers the cost of your most expensive baggage item.